franserr2288/city-watch-dog/docs/adr/adr-002-data-pipeline-architecture.md

 1. Source-intake:
    - Create module
-     Standup shared infra with rest of modules and infra specific to this extraction slice.
+     Stand up shared infra with rest of modules and infra specific to this extraction slice.